-A lifestyle blogger writing about food, travel, fashion and other everyday stories is wanting to sell her inventory.
+A lifestyle blogger writing about food, travel, fashion, and other everyday stories wants to sell her inventory.
 She has a blog page where she uploads all her content related to the mentioned categories.
 However, she has also categorized food blogs under a specific category.
 For the rest of her blogs, she runs a programmatic auction.
-However, for the food category blog, she will look for direct deals.
-She can be contacted by a ready-to-eat food brand.
+However, she will look for direct deals for the food category blog.
+A ready-to-eat food brand can contact her.
 This brand knows that people visiting this particular section of the site are potential food enthusiasts and might also want to try the brand for easy food access.
-So, the lifestyle blogger can take benefit for both direct deals and programmatic selling.
+So, the lifestyle blogger can benefit from direct deals and programmatic selling.

 What About the Workflow?

-Direct deals are mostly manual, from finding the buyer or seller and negotiating a deal to placing the creative on site, everything involves human intervention (the only exception being programmatic guaranteed).
+Direct deals are mostly manual, from finding the buyer or seller and negotiating a deal to placing the creative on the site; everything involves human intervention (the only exception being programmatic guaranteed).
 It can take weeks to find and negotiate a direct deal.
-The one-on-one meetings, exchange of emails and finally signing an insertion order, all these can make workflow messy and troublesome.
-Not to mention, this can involve hiring a sales team for negotiation purpose.
+The one-on-one meetings, exchange of emails, and finally, signing an insertion order can all make workflow messy and troublesome.
+Not to mention, this can involve hiring a sales team for negotiation purposes.

 In contrast, programmatic deals are handled by algorithms.
-There is neither much manual input required nor constant communication between buyer and seller to close a deal.
+Neither much manual input is required nor constant communication between buyer and seller to close a deal.
 Furthermore, programmatic makes bulk selling of inventory fast and effective.
-As a result, programmatic deals are much more efficient in ad serving and generating reports at the same time.
+As a result, programmatic deals are much more efficient in ad serving and generating reports simultaneously.

 Let’s Talk About Safety

 It would be wrong to blame the entire programmatic structure for ad fraud.
-Although, if we compare the two, direct deals are definitely safer than programmatic deals.
-This is because direct deals are negotiated directly without involving any third-party, hence ensuring privacy.
+Although, if we compare the two, direct deals are safer than programmatic ones.
+This is because direct deals are negotiated without involving any third party, ensuring privacy.
 Further, user data doesn’t get shared by anyone but remains with publishers.

-Even within programmatic deals, the market is more inclined towards the private marketplace rather than open marketplace.
+Even within programmatic deals, the market is more inclined towards the private marketplace than the open one.
 It has been predicted that in the coming years, open marketplace spending will be surpassed by private marketplace and one of the reasons for the same is less ad fraud.

 Both programmatic and direct deals have their pros and cons.
-Hence, publishers are recommended to put both methods in action to maximize their revenues.
-Place your premium inventory for direct deals and use programmatic deals for selling any unsold inventory.
+Hence, publishers are recommended to implement both methods to maximize their revenues.
+Place your premium inventory for direct deals and use programmatic deals to sell unsold inventory.

 Programmatic is all about machines and software, working to sell/purchase inventory with the least human involvement.
 In programmatic deals, the price and ad creatives are chosen dynamically, making it uncertain for publishers to predict the profit.
 However, the previous performance of the inventory can help anticipate a number.

 Direct deals involve human involvement with negotiation and manual IO creation.
-It is recommended to choose direct deals for premium inventory to maximize the profit.
-Due to pre-negotiated nature, the price remains the same throughout the campaign, eliminating revenue uncertainty.
+It is recommended to choose direct deals for premium inventory to maximize profit.
+Due to its pre-negotiated nature, the price remains unchanged throughout the campaign, eliminating revenue uncertainty.